 Quite a few of the emails you sent may never end up in your customers’ inboxes.

 Customers’ inboxes might be full.
 The email address entered into your form could be inactive.
 For all you know, the service provider decided that your email sounded a bit too spammy.
+This is why it's important to do email warmup before you send out a lot of emails from a new account.

 If many people decide that your emails are spammy, you could even end up on an email blacklist.

 There’s a lot that can go wrong.
 You can’t afford to leave it up to chance.
+So in order to to minimize the email bounce rates, you can use Wiza to ensure the emails are valid.

 There seems to be a disparity between the company’s idea of the ideal response time and its customers.